mathigon/textbooks/content/transformations/content.md

 {.text-center.scale-target} Scale factor: ${s}{s|2|0,3,0.1}
 :::

-{.todo} COMING SOON – More on Dilations and Similarity
+{.todo} COMING SOON – More on Dilations

-    // ---
-    // > id: dilations-1
-    //
     // Here is how we can construct the dilation of a geometric shape:
     //
     // ::: column(width=300)